tumble1999/savaslabs.github.io/drupal-developer.md

   + javascript library knowledge (e.g. jQuery)
   + OO PHP
   + Drupal 8

+#### Our projects
+When this was written, we were actively working on projects in Drupal 5,6,7 and
+8. Yes I said 5.
+You don't need to know all these versions like the back of your hand, but you ought to be able to on-board quickly to a Drupal project somewhere in the middle.
+We work with high-profile corporate and nonprofit clients who operate in many different industries.

 ### About the position
 We are hiring intermediate to senior level Drupal developers.
 You need to be